pingcap/tidb-dev-guide/contribute-to-tidb/committer-guide.md

 While this principle applies to every contributor, it is especially important for committers.
 Here are some example applications of this principle:

-* When getting a project-related question from a personal channel, encourage the person to open a public thread in the discuss forum, so others in the community can benefit from the answer.
+* When getting a project-related question from a personal channel, encourage the person to open a public thread in the [TiDB Internals forum](https://internals.tidb.io/), so others in the community can benefit from the answer.
 * After an in-person discussion, send a summary to public channels (as an RFC or a discuss topic).

 ## Shepherd a Pull Request